tgnemecek/locamex/readme.md

 -Add the possibility for accessories to be "qualitative" allowing only quantity of 1;
 -Make Documents save representatives in Contract;
 -Create tag functionality to replace categories;
+-Change bug that makes Login appear on F5;